specklesystems/speckle-docs-OLD/dev/core.md

 Core is the .NET SDK for Speckle 2.0.
 It uses .NET Standard 2.0 and has been tested on Windows and MacOS.

-## Building

-Make sure you clone this repository together with its submodules: `git clone https://github.com/specklesystems/Core.git -recursive`.
-Afterwards, just restore all the NuGet packages and hit Build!

 ## Developing

 This project is evolving fast, to better understand how to use Core we suggest checking out the Unit and Integration tests.
 Running the integration tests locally requires a local server running on your computer.